 - FMP is a leading-edge professional services firm that provides evidence-based workforce and organizational management solutions to transform the public sector.
 The company leverages its strategic human capital experience to develop practical, customized solutions focused on engaging employees and empowering organizations. - Alaris contributed US\$36.5 million into FMP in April 2023 consisting of US\$30.5 million of preferred equity and US\$6.0 million in exchange for a minority ownership of common equity.
 The contribution of preferred equity is in exchange for preferred Distributions at an annualized yield of 14%.
 The FMP distribution will reset +/- 7% annually based on the percent change of gross revenue, with the first reset commencing on January 1, 2024.
-Based on certain financial hurdles, there is a second tranche of US\$3.5 million available to be invested in FMP upon achievement of these hurdles.
-If FMP achieves these financial hurdles, the second tranche will consist entirely of additional preferred equity and will have the same yield and rights as the initial FMP preferred contribution. - Based on Alaris' review of FMP's internal pro forma financial results for the most recent trailing twelve-month period in 2023, FMP would have an ECR between 1.2x and 1.5x.
+There is a second tranche of US\$3.5 million available to be invested in FMP subject to the achievement of certain financial hurdles.
+When FMP achieves these hurdles, the second tranche will consist entirely of additional preferred equity and will have the same yield and rights as the initial FMP preferred contribution.